bwesterb/pol/doc/FORMAT.md

 The safe
 --------

-### Serialization of big integers, block indeces and more
+### Serialization of big integers, block indices and more

 In various places, we need to store big unsigned integers.
 `msgpack` has no support for these.
 We serialize a big unsigned integer